waylad/evmos-zombax/README.md

 When upgrading a SMASHER NFT, we simply change the code in its metadata on-chain so the TokenURI points to the new pre-rendered configuration.

 # The Map
 Each level is also a token!
 Its metadata contains the configuration of the level from the shape of the terrain to the position and strength of each zombie.
 Why is that?
 Because BattleSMASHERs is a metaverse when people can create and sell levels!
 From the map, you can see all levels and their ratings.
 The map will itself be another marketplace but for levels.
-You will be able to see the ratings of each level just like Happy Wheels (See next slide) so you can choose to purchase a level or not.
+You will be able to see the ratings of each level just like Happy Wheels (See next) so you can choose to purchase a level or not.
 Levels are NT-NFT, Non-Transfer NFT, you purchase them directly from its creator then you can play the level, but never resell it.

 ![](https://zombie-smash.pages.dev/assets/screenshots/happy-wheels.jpeg)
 Image courtesy of Happy Wheels